canvas-medical/embed/clients/documentation/deploying.md

 ## Publishing to NPM

+_You will need an NPM Access Token or login credentials to publish this to NPM._

 1. Update the version number in the `package.json` of `clients/appointments`, `clients/common`, and `clients/scheduler`.
 (You only need to update the ones you're publishing)
 2. (If publishing a new version of `clients/common`) In the `package.json` of `clients/appointments` and `clients/scheduler`, update the version number of `@canvas-medical/embed-common` to match the new version in `clients/common`.
 3. Run `yarn build:esm` for each package you are publishing.
 From the `clients` directory, you would run: